Topics covered in this article:

-- Assign the track to output 11.
+- Assign the track audio output to output 11.

-- To create multiple Objects on different tracks, repeat the steps above, taking care to match the Object and output assignments for each instance of the Music Panner, e.g., assign Object 12 and set to Output 12.
+- To create multiple Objects on different tracks, repeat the steps above, taking care to match the Object and output assignments for each instance of the Music Panner, e.g., assign to Object 12 and set to Output 12.

 Synchronization with the Renderer

-In the Renderer, navigate to the Driver tab of the Preferences window and verify that External sync source is set to LTC over audio and LTC input channel is set to 129.
+- In the Renderer, navigate to the Driver tab of the Preferences window and verify that External sync source is set to LTC over audio and LTC input channel is set to 129.

-Toggle the synchronization button On, press Play in Logic, and verify that the Renderer is chasing timecode.
+- Toggle the synchronization button On, press Play in Logic, and verify that the Renderer is chasing timecode.